 Congress needs to work in a bipartisan, bicameral way to enact a long-term sustainable revenue source for the Highway Trust Fund in 2015.
 The simplest and most efficient way to achieve this goal is by increasing the gas tax.
 If Congress cannot increase the gas tax, they need to pinpoint a way to increase funding to make up for the 80 percent loss in buying power since the last gas tax increase in 1993.
 Congress should consider a fee based on vehicle miles traveled, a sales tax on fuel sales, wholesale motor fuel fee, oil exploration fees, fees on natural gas used for transportation and others.
 The goal should be fully covering the cost of the transportation system that our country needs without deficit financing.

-Multiyear Authorization: At the expiration of the current extension of MAP-21, a long-term transportation reauthorization measure needs to be in place.
-States need to know that they will have the revenue needed to continue the highway, bridge and transit construction that they have planned.
-Congress must return to long-term transportation authorizations (five- or six-years are typical and necessary).
-This multiyear certainty will allow state departments of transportation the ability to make long-term transportation plans and give contractors the confidence to hire additional workers and buy equipment
+Multiyear Authorization: At the expiration of the current extension of MAP-21 in May, a long-term transportation reauthorization measure needs to be in place.
+States need to know that they will have the revenue needed to continue the highway, bridge, and transit construction that they have planned.
+Congress must return to long-term transportation authorizations (five- or six-years are typical and necessary) giving multi-year certainty to allow state departments of transportation the ability to make long- term transportation plans, giving contractors the confidence to hire necessary, additional workers and buy equipment.